Second article about our five week trip in China.

 As I said previously, we’ve had some cloudy and foggy days from Zhangjiajie to Yangshuo, what I quite liked for photography.
 So below you’ll see a series of photographs “above the clouds”, with the same kind of weather, but with a little bit of light and colors in the sky during a sunrise…

 It is also in Xingping village that people come to photograph the last Cormorant Fishermen.
-I will be honest with you… I don’t like this kind of tourism and I will never pay anybody to have a private photo session!
+I will be honest with you… I don’t like this kind of tourism and I don’t like to pay to have a private photo session!
 Because this is unfortunately how it works here with these “last fishermen”.
-I see no interest at all to photograph someone who’s been photographed thousands of times and to have the same picture as everybody… Type “Cormorant fishermen Yangshuo” in the Google Search Bar and you’ll see what I mean… There are beautiful shot to get from them but where is authenticity?
-These fishermen dress like this just for photographers and it’s said that they do not treat their cormorants very well… So?
+I see no interest at all to photograph someone who’s been photographed thousands of times and to have the same picture as everybody… Type “Cormorant fishermen Yangshuo” in the Google Search Bar and you’ll see what I mean… There are beautiful shots to get from them but where is authenticity?

 However, I saw one resting on a shore, from a bridge, and the scene was too beautiful not to be taken.
-So, with a zoom, I captured this moment and this is the only photo I will ever have of an “ancient fisherman” of the region.
-I didn’t pay for it and I didn’t ask him to pose…
+So, with a zoom, I captured this moment and this is probably the only photo I will ever have of an “ancient fisherman” of the region.

 The other advantage of staying at Xingping is that another famous mountain viewpoint is not that far… I’ll now talk about “Xianggong Hill”.